karzhanovsky/el-passion-assignment/README.md

 Font used in the sidebar's issues count is Roboto - Proxima Nova used in the PSD file requires a license.
 Purchase on demand.

+Assets used in the project belong to EL Passion Next Sp. z o.o.

 ~Karzhanovsky